evergreen-ci/evergreen/docs/Project-Configuration/Merge-Queue.md

 ## FAQ

-**Q:** Is there a plan to have the merge queue send outcome notifications or to attribute the merge queue patch to your Evergreen user?
+**Q:** Is there a plan to have Evergreen send merge notifications?

 **A:** No. We believe it makes more sense for notifications to come from GitHub, since it manages the queue, and supports sending notifications.

+**Q:** Is it possible to attribute the merge queue patch to your Evergreen user?

-The versions aren’t commit queue entries, they’re commit queue builds.
-There’s a many-to-many relationship between versions and PRs: A version can have multiple authors because GitHub’s merge queue supports concurrency, and a PR can have multiple versions for the same reason.
+**A:** There’s a many-to-many relationship between versions and PRs.
+A version can have multiple authors because GitHub’s merge queue supports concurrency, and a PR can have multiple versions for the same reason.
 It’s also possible for a version to succeed and not yield a merge on GitHub’s side.
+This makes it difficult to link back from Evergreen versions to PRs.
+Instead, users can use the GitHub UI as the primary starting point, and link to Evergreen builds from there.

 **Q:** Is it possible to get a notification for a merge?